UKHomeOffice/posters/accessibility/posters_tw/README.md

 **Expand**

-All the text has been expanded into images
+All the text has been expanded into image